VIDA-NYU/reprozip/docs/source/install.rst

 Software Requirements
 =====================

 ReproZip is comprised of two components: **reprozip** (for the packing step) and **reprounzip** (for the unpack step).
-Additional plugins are also provided for *reprounzip*: **reprounzip-vagrant**, which unpacks the experiment in a Vagrant virtual machine, and **reprounzip-docker**, which unpacks the experiment in a Docker container (please see :ref:`unpackers` for more information).
+Additional plugins are also provided for *reprounzip*: **reprounzip-vagrant**, which unpacks the experiment in a Vagrant virtual machine, and **reprounzip-docker**, which unpacks the experiment in a Docker container.
 More plugins may be developed in the future (and of course, you are free to :ref:`roll your own <develop-plugins>`).

-These are all standard Python packages that you can install using pip.
-However, *reprozip* only works on Linux and needs a C compiler recognized by distutils since it includes a C extension module that will be built during installation.
+These are all standard Python packages that you can install using `pip <https://pip.pypa.io/en/latest/installing.html>`_.
+However, the *reprozip* component only works on Linux and needs a C compiler recognized by distutils since it includes a C extension module that will be built during installation.

 The operating system compatibility for the ReproZip components is as follows: